AlexSonar/zabbix-server-in-box/README.md

 * N3 Installation
 * N4 Configyration
 * N5 First Start
-* N6 Use solution out of the box
+* N6 How use prepared solution out of the box

 ## Project Sructure